jbante/FM-JSON-Types/README.md

 	JSONGetBoolean ( $json ; "booleanKey" )
 	= 0

 Since JSON supports boolean-type data, no function is necessary when serializing to JSON.
+The JSONGetElement function in FileMaker 16.0.2 and later will automatically return boolean-type data if the element is a JSON boolean.
+(Note that FileMaker represents boolean values as numbers, 0 for _false_ and 1 for _true_.)
+However, the JSONGetBoolean custom function may still be useful for handling data from sources that inappropriately format boolean data as JSON strings.

 ###### Set a date: